 In 2003, we received the first donation of new glasses.
 The glasses arrived at my home and I repackaged and shipped them to charitable organizations across the US.
 But soon the volumes became overwhelming.
 Fortunately, I found an organization of people with disabilities who sorted, packed and shipped the orders.

 As supply increased, I knew there were more organizations who could use the glasses.
 I discovered that not only optical groups but also non-optical missions were willing to take reading glasses to those in need.
 They saw for themselves how easy it was to distribute glasses and how life-altering these glasses were.
 Their success made them tell others.
 And so we grew by word of mouth.

 With time, the donations from manufacturers increased, and so did the number of partners who would take the glasses to developing countries.
-To date, we have built a network of over 1,400 organizations that collectively distributed 10 million pairs of glasses to those in need!
+To date, we have built a network of over 2,700 organizations that collectively have impacted 25 million lives worldwide!

 As more people are helping, more people are helped.
 They are experiencing the joy of transforming lives in a simple way.
 And we’re glad to have been helpful in allowing others to give the gift of sight.